smcgrawDotNet/smcgrawDotNet/README.md

-### Hi, I'm Sam McGraw
+# Hi, I'm Sam McGraw
-🔭 I’m currently working on creating curriclum for Robotic Process Automation (RPA) ✨ Founder of Foto Box Press (yes with an 'F' and not 'ph') - see the various books and manuals in 'Foto' 🌱 I’m currently learning, for the rest of my life, Python - it is the best
+🔭 I’m currently working on creating curriculum for Robotic Process Automation (RPA)

+✨ Founder of Foto Box Press *(yes with an 'F' and not a 'ph')* - see the various books and manuals in 'Foto'

+🌱 I’m currently learning, for the rest of my life, Python - it is the best

-### Giving back to the community (my volunter work)
+## Giving back to the community (my volunteer work)
 - International Institute of Business Analysis
 - Open Container Initiative
 - PyData NYC
+---
 ### 📫 How to reach me: smcgraw.net@gmail.com

 <!--